Applicability

 gem -v

-Step 2: Install the necessary gems
+Step 2: Install the required gem

-rvm requirementsIf you are using rbenv:
+rvm requirementsIf you use rbenv:

-rbenv install -l # View available versions rbenv install x.x.x # Install a specific version rbenv global x.x.x # Set the global versionUse
+rbenv install -l # View the available versions rbenv install x.x.x # Install a specific version rbenv global x.x.x # Set the global versionUse

-gemto install Active Record and mysql2:gem install activerecord mysql2
+gemto install ActiveRecord and mysql2:gem install activerecord mysql2

 Step 3: Obtain the connection information of OceanBase Database